antmelekhin/ansible-role-mysqld-exporter/README.md

 MySQL Exporter
 ==============

-An Ansible role to install, configure and update [MySQL Exporter](https://github.com/prometheus/mysqld_exporter).
+An Ansible role to install, configure and update the [MySQL Exporter](https://github.com/prometheus/mysqld_exporter).

 Requirements
 ------------